freewili/freewili_webdocs/docs/free-wili.md

 ## Overview

-Free Wili is a embedded development tool for helping test, debug, and develop electronic systems.
+FreeWili is a embedded development tool for helping test, debug, and develop electronic systems.

 ## Use Cases